sdj012/SalleyJeong_FrontEndAssessment_2021/README.md

 #### npm install
 ### npm start

+# Limitations
+Currently, the user needs to press 'Tab' to focus on the first element at each page.
+The bug is under repair.

 # Where To Find The App
 You can find the app live at: https://front-end-assessment-2021.herokuapp.com